 • Starting salaries for graduates entering control and instrumentation engineering range from £25,000 to £30,000.

-• At a senior level and with chartered status salaries are in the region of £45,000 to £75,000.
-Directors, particularly in the nuclear or oil and gas sectors, can earn more than this.
+• At a senior level and with chartered status salaries can reach up to £75,000.
+Directors, particularly in the nuclear or oil and gas sectors, have the potential to earn more than this.

 Salary levels vary according to the size of the organisation, industry sector and geographical location.
-Additional benefits may be offered such as a pension scheme and company car.
+Additional benefits may be offered such as a pension scheme, health insurance and company car.

 Income figures are intended as a guide only.